electron/electron/docs/api/session.md

 Returns:

 * `event` Event
-* `languageCode` String - The language code of the dictionary file
+* `languageCode` string - The language code of the dictionary file

 Emitted when a hunspell dictionary file has been successfully initialized.
 This occurs after the file has been downloaded.